 ABOUT DR. SOH

-Alongside his clinical practice, he also functions as a consultant in conversation design and user experience research in the tech industry, and he is currently working on a project, Psychic and Technological Apparatuses, that explores the relations between digital and symbolic life in the present context of our computerized technological society, with particular attention to its effects on psychic life and free association.
-He also lectures on various psychoanalytic and anthropological topics at institutes around the Bay Area such as Stanford University, UC Berkeley, and the California Institute for Integral Studies (CIIS).
+Alongside his clinical practice, he is a writer, researcher, and lecturer in psychoanalysis, anthropology and philosophy, specializing in contemporary technological experience, digital and symbolic networks, and comparative concepts of the psyche.
+Currently, he is working on a theoretical and ethnographic project entitled Psychic and Technological Apparatuses, which explores the relations between digital and symbolic life in the present context of computerized society, with particular attention to its effects on psychic life and free association.
+He is also involved in various study groups focusing on technology, topology, and German Idealism.

-As a psychoanalyst, I work with a range of issues from anxiety, depression, life transitions and more severe cases of trauma, loss, and personality disorders.
+As a psychoanalyst, I work with a range of issues from anxiety, depression, life transitions, burnout as well as more severe cases of trauma, psychosis, personality disorders.
 My work focuses on the unconscious.
 Uncovering deep sources of conflicts and problems you weren’t even aware of transforms damaging attachments and reopens possibilities of life where you may seem desperately trapped.

 By principle, I work to promote lasting life changes, beyond mere symptom relief, and to support your quest to imagine and develop new paths in life.
-Thus I work best when you are also ready to examine the fundamental motivations behind your conflicts and overall behavior.
-Trained both in Lacanian psychoanalysis and cultural anthropology, my speciality is a close attention to mental life from both viewpoints.
+Thus I work best when you are ready to examine the fundamental motivations behind your conflicts and overall behavior.
+Trained both in Lacanian psychoanalysis and sociocultural anthropology, my speciality is a unique form of listening and close attention to your mental life from both viewpoints.

-Confronting the realities of one's life is neither a comfortable nor predictable process.
-It is a slow work of unfolding which requires patience, acceptance and fortitude in the face of often unbearable pain.
-My clinic is designed to support this work by offering a space where you are free to speak without judgement and articulate your reality as a human subject.
+Confronting the realities of one's life is neither comfortable nor predictable.
+It is a work of unfolding requiring patience, acceptance and fortitude in the face of often unbearable pain.
+My clinic is designed to support this work by offering a space where you are free to speak without judgement and articulate your singular desire as a human subject.

 WHAT IS PSYCHOANALYSIS?

-Psychoanalysis is psychological treatment for mental and emotional disturbance that aims to produce deep and lasting personal change by effecting transformations on the structural level of the psyche.
-It may be considered a special form of psychotherapy, one that focuses on repressed or unconscious sources of conflict to promote a wellness that is more fundamental than just symptom relief or healing.
+Psychoanalysis is a form of psychological treatment for mental and emotional disturbance that aims to produce deep and lasting personal change by effecting transformations on the structural level of the psyche.
+It may be considered a specific form of psychotherapy, one that focuses on bringing to light repressed or unconscious sources of conflict, to promote a wellness that is more fundamental than just symptom relief or healing.

-From the point of view of Lacanian practice, psychoanalysis values the singularity of a person's experience and upholds it as the crux of treatment.
-It follows Freud’s original insight that our words and the ways we employ them are structured as much by memory and society as by grammar, whence the famous adage “the unconscious is structured like a language.”
+Psychoanalysis values the singularity of a person's experience and upholds it as the crux of treatment.
+It follows Freud’s original insight that our words and the ways we employ them are structured just as much by memory and society as by grammar, whence the famous adage “the unconscious is structured like a language.”
 In this view, there is no sensible experience without language, since speaking, being and relating are virtually identical.
 More than a medium of communication, language is explicative of the way we form, define, position and locate ourselves in the world.
-Like our voice, our words are manifest contents of deeper things that rarely resemble the significations they seem to carry, and hence also passageways to deep seated conflicts and tensions lying at the basis of our more visible symptoms.
+Like our voices, our words are manifest contents of deeper things that rarely resemble the significations they seem to carry.
+Hence they also function as passageways to the deep seated conflicts and tensions lying at the basis of our more visible or apparent symptoms.

-Psychoanalysis thus attends closely to the intricacies of speech as the guide and lever of treatment, rather than utilizing predetermined clinical models such as found in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Speech is the core material of the clinic, singular to each person and irreducible to nothing, including psychoanalytic theory itself.
+Psychoanalysis thus attends closely to the intricacies of speech as the guide and lever of treatment, in place of predetermined clinical models such as those found in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+The articulations of speech are taken as core material of the clinic, singular to each person and irreducible to nothing, including psychoanalytic theory itself.

 What You Can Expect From Analytic Treatment

-Personal psychoanalysis is typically undertaken several times per week, with each session lasting forty-five to fifty minutes, as in conventional psychotherapy.
+Personal psychoanalysis is typically undertaken several times per week, each session lasting forty-five to fifty minutes.
 This does not however constitute a mandatory rule.
-In analytic treatment, what is most important is flexibility and variability.
-What it provides is the most generous room for you to speak, to be listened to, and be supported in bringing to light patterns of speech, relation, and behavior in your life that usually escape attention and indeed are not even detected or identified in normal behavior outside the clinic.
+Analytic treatment draws its power from its flexibility and variability.
+What it provides is the most generous room for you to speak, to be listened to, and to be supported in bringing to light patterns of speech, relations, and behaviors in your life that usually escape attention and are not even detected or identified in normal behavior outside the clinic.

-If you are interested in treatment, feel free to reach out to me by phone at 510-822-6898 or using the form below with a brief description, and I will respond to you as quickly as I am able.
+If you are interested in treatment or in my courses, feel free to reach out to me via Psychology Today, or by using the form below with a brief description, and I will respond to you as quickly as I am able.